strategineer/personal-website/content/food/vegan_mush/index.md

 weight: 3
 food/tags:
   - vegan
-blurb: Not a vegan turned into mush but a vegan mush that a vegan would approve of.
+summary: Not a vegan turned into mush but a vegan mush that a vegan would approve of.
 servings: 6
 ingredients:
   - 3 tbsp extra virgin olive oil